-The Coalition for Community Writing (CCW) is an international organization of educators, scholars, writers, students, entrepreneurs, and community change makers who believe in the transformative potential of partnering people across higher education, social innovation, and the public sector to use writing toward social change.
-CCW provides resources, consultation, and partnership to its members, as well as in-person gatherings, such as its Conference on Community Writing, in order to foster successful writing initiatives that promote healthy and resilient communities.
+The Coalition for Community Writing (CCW) is an international organization of educators, scholars, writers, students, entrepreneurs, and community change makers who believe in the transformative potential of partnering people across higher education, non-profits, social innovation, and the public sector to use writing toward social change.
+CCW provides resources, consultation, and partnership to its members, as well as in-person and virtual gatherings, such as its Conference on Community Writing, in order to foster successful writing initiatives that promote healthy and resilient communities.
 CCW supports community writing through research and publication in its affiliated peer-reviewed journals, Community Literacy Journal and Reflections: Community-Engaged Writing and Rhetoric.
 It also encourages engaged pedagogy through consultation and mentorship, creative works and public arts, direct programming, leadership development, and relationship building across communities.

 Sign up for our Community Writing listserv, a valuable resource and networking space for scholars, students, teachers, and community members.

 Members of the list are welcome to post questions, ideas, and announcements about pedagogy, research, publications, projects, and events regarding community writing and related fields.